 The training centers were equipped with cutting-edge virtual reality simulation, with nearly 100 potential hazardous on-site situations, and offered real-life experiences, such as tunnel evacuation, electric shocks, safety helmet crashes, and collapse of retaining walls.

-In February 2023, Malaysia Rail Link Sdn Bhd, the project owner, reported that the initiative had achieved the milestone of 10 million safe man-hours without any lost-time injury.
+In March 2023, Malaysia Rail Link Sdn Bhd, the project owner, reported that the project had reached the significant milestone of 10 million safe man-hours without any lost-time injuries, emphasizing workforce safety during the 665 km rail alignment construction.

 Find out more about how AR/VR technology can benefit the construction industry